-If properly wired, when power is applied to the DIM, the Red 3.3V LED on the navX-MXP should light up.
+If properly wired, when power is applied to the Expansion or Control Hub, the Red 3.3V LED on the navX2 Micro should light up.

-Double-check that the SDA and the SCL wires on the DIM match the corresponding pins on the navX-MXP circuit board.
+If trouble occurs communication with the navX2-MXP, double-check that the SDA and the SCL wires on the Expansion Control Hub match the corresponding pins on the navX2-MXP.